numamma/numamma/README.md

         58570   0       0       0
         27042   0       42828   0
 ```
   + this file contains the number of memory accesses to an object.
-Each line contains the accesses to a page within the object (assuming 4KiB pages), and the columns corresponds to the differents threads.
+Each line contains the accesses to a page within the object (assuming 4KiB pages), and the columns corresponds to the different threads.